Trivo25/mina-zk-rollup/docs/README.md

 ##### Merkle Tree Structure

-The tree structure consists of mainly 4 parts, the underlying data, leaf nodes which are the hashes of the corresponding data, nodes, and the root.
+The tree structure consists of mainly 4 parts: the underlying data, leaf nodes which are the hashes of the corresponding data, nodes, and the root.
 An example is shown below.

 <img src="https://www.proxylabs.org/assets/img/merkle_tree_descriptors.svg" style="margin-top: 25px; margin-left: 10%; margin-right: 10%; width: 80%"/>
 <p style="text-align: center;">Merkle Tree structure, odd leaves n = 5</p>

-Th `Data` section of the tree is mainly being represented by the two implemented data structures `KeyedDataStore<K, V>` and `DataStack<V>`, which basically represent well known TypeScript structures like `Map<K, V>` and `Array<V>`, respectively, but only with the addition of a Merkle Tree that uses those data structures as its "foundation" and builds a Merkle Tree on top of.
+The `Data` section of the tree is mainly being represented by the two implemented data structures `KeyedDataStore<K, V>` and `DataStack<V>`, which basically represents well known TypeScript structures like `Map<K, V>` and `Array<V>`, respectively, but only with the addition of a Merkle Tree that uses those data structures as its "foundation" while allowing for easy construction and rebuilding of the Merkle Tree.

 :::info
 For trees of odd size, like the one above, the remaining odd node **E** would simply be "handed over" to next level, without re-hasing it.